 High School Math Teacher

 I graduated from Clarksville High School in May 2010, and immediately started college.
 I started at Arkansas Tech University in Russellville as a Math Ed major because I knew going in that I wanted to be a math teacher.
 In four years, I graduated from ATU with two bachelor degrees (2014).
 After graduation I took a year off so that I could teach my first year with no distractions.
-I then re-enrolled at ATU as a Criminal Justice major and graduated again in 2016 with my first associate degree, and May 2017 with my second.
+I then re-enrolled at ATU as a Criminal Justice major and graduated again in 2016 with my first associate’s degree, and May 2017 with my second.
 In June of 2017, I enrolled in a master’s program at ATU and completed that degree in August of 2019.
-Since finishing, I have decided to take another year off before choosing my next program.
+Since finishing, I have decided to take another couple of years off before choosing my next program.

-I have attended Advanced Placement Summer Institute, put on by University of Arkansas at Little Rock, every summer since 2014 to continue to be certified to teach an AP class.
+I have attended Advanced Placement Summer Institute, put on by University of Arkansas at Little Rock, nearly every summer since 2014 to continue to be certified to teach an AP class.

 I applied to Lamar School District in May 2014 and was hired in the same month.
 I started my first year teaching in Lamar High School in August 2014 and have been here in Lamar ever since.
 I have taught Pre-Calculus and Quantitative Literacy every year that I’ve been teaching, and I occasionally teach AP Calculus when there are students interested.